filipdadgar/FDKubeAPI/README.md

     kubectl get services
     ```

-This will deploy your Flask application to a Kubernetes cluster and expose it via a LoadBalancer service.
+This will deploy FDK8API application to a Kubernetes cluster and expose it via a LoadBalancer service.

 ## Development